Fill the Stage

 Subscribe via Email

-Have you ever read an adventure story such as The Lion, the Witch and the Wardrobe?
-Four children are led into the land of Narnia.
+Have you ever read The Lion, the Witch and the Wardrobe?
+Four children mysteriously find their way into the land of Narnia.
 They are not sure what to expect.
-They meet unusual characters.
+They meet unusual creatures.
 They experience strange places.
-They face difficulties.
-They must be brave.
-They must seek help from Aslan.
-Ultimately, they become better people.
+They face difficulties and dangers.
+They must exercise courage.
+Ultimately, they are forever changed.

-Adventures are uncertain things—many struggle to leave the safe and familiar for new opportunities.
+Adventures are often scary and uncertain.
+That’s why many struggle to leave what is safe and familiar for new opportunities.

-Bilbo Baggins, the hobbit, famously said: “We are plain quiet folk and have no use for adventures.
+Bilbo Baggins, from The Hobbit, famously said: “We are plain quiet folk and have no use for adventures.
 Nasty, disburbing, uncomfortable things!
 Make you late for dinner!”